pedro-abundio-wang/deep-learning/1 neural-networks-and-deep-learning/Readme.md

   <img src="Images/123.png">
 </div>

-There is one more function, and it is modification of 𝑅𝑒𝐿𝑈 function.
-It is a  𝐿𝑒𝑎𝑘𝑦𝑅𝑒𝐿𝑈 function. 𝐿𝑒𝑎𝑘𝑦𝑅𝑒𝐿𝑈 usually works better then 𝑅𝑒𝐿𝑈 function.
+There is one more function, and it is modification of ReLU function.
+It is a  LeakyReLU function.
+LeakyReLU usually works better then ReLU function.
 Here is a graphical representation of this function:

 <div align="center">
   <img src="Images/124.png">